 Okeanos Cultural Adviser, New Zealand

-Our community knows the many ways traditionally designed sustainable sea transportation can provide the basis for place based solutions to challenges Pacific Islands are facing.
+Our community knows the many ways traditionally based sustainable sea transportation can provide the basis for place based solutions to challenges Pacific Islands are facing.

 We know that modern vakas naturally fulfill Pacific public service needs from disaster relief to fundamental transportation of cargo, medicine and people, while providing dynamic education and research platforms and also fostering a variety of small commercial enterprises.